Twitter says it's testing edit button, day after Musk poll

 Well, that was fast.

-Twitter has announced, via Twitter, that it is indeed working on an edit feature for tweets.
+Twitter announced Tuesday, via Twitter, that it is indeed working on an edit feature for tweets.

-Newly chosen board member and now Twitter’s largest shareholder Elon Musk had run a Twitter poll that started Monday asking users if they wanted an edit button.
-It’s something users have long requested.

-Twitter’s post says, “we’ve been working on an edit feature since last year! no, we didn’t get the idea from a poll.”

 Former Twitter CEO Jack Dorsey had said that Twitter had considered an edit button, but in a January 2020 Q&A maintained that “we’ll probably never do it.”
 He cited wanting to keep the spirit of Twitter’s text-message origins — texts can’t be edited — and the confusion that could result from users making changes to a tweet that has already been highly circulated by others.
 Dorsey stepped down as CEO in November 2021.